Unlocking the Secrets of Background Eraser Tool Photoshop

 So, where is the Tolerance feature located?
 You will find it in the Options Bar on the right side of the Limits option.

 So, I will set the tolerance value to 70%.
 Now, click on any area of the blue sky to select it as the sample color.
-Since I choose the high tolerance value, you will surely get a better outcome with the tool.
+Since I chose the high tolerance value, you will surely get a better outcome with the tool.

-Protected Foreground Color
+How to Protect Foreground Color

 Finally, if you see how many tolerance settings are being applied, you can’t see the background eraser to delete the background except for the part of your image.
 It is time to use the Protected Foreground Color.

-Since it turns off, you must turn it on by clicking on the tick mark box.
+Since it turns off, you must turn it on by clicking the tick mark box.
 When you turn on the Protected Foreground Color, this feature will pick an image from the image and set it as a new Foreground color.
-And thus, the color will get protected, and the crosshair cursor will never erase it.

 Let’s look at the below image.
 The background and subject color are quite alike here.
-As a result, the background remover can erase a small portion of the subject color unwillingly along with the BG color.
+As a result, the image background remover tool can erase a small portion of the subject color unwillingly along with the BG color.

 Now, press and don’t release the Alt (for Windows) or Option (for Mac) key to select the sample color.